• Home

 Self-deception is like this.
 It blinds us to the true cause of problems, and once blind, all the “solutions” we can think of will actually make matters worse.”

-Without asking in what ways our presence and approach impacts the situation, we deceive ourselves and miss an opportunity to influence.
+Without asking in what ways our presence and approach impact the situation, we deceive ourselves and miss an opportunity to influence.
 We remain part of the problem.

 What questions could the following people ask that will help them understand their part in the problems they’re encountering?